The Center Won't Hold: Singles

 "Hurry On Home" was released as the album's lead single on May 29, 2019.
 The band performed the song on The Tonight Show Starring Jimmy Fallon on June 19, 2019.
 "Can I Go On" serves as the second single, impacting Triple A radio on August 5, 2019.
 A promotional single, "The Future Is Here", was released on June 14, 2019.
 The title track was released as the second promotional single on July 17, 2019.

 Composition

 With The Center, Sleater-Kinney was credited with adding the explicit "artiness" of post-punk "to their punk roar."
 It is also seen as a "sleek [and] sharp" fusion of industrial music and synth-pop.

+According to Janet Weiss, Corin Tucker and Carrie Brownstein made it clear during the making of the album that Weiss would no longer be a creative equal in the band and would just serve as the band's drummer.
+Upon completion of recording, Weiss felt reluctant to perform the album's songs live due to her lack of involvement in the creation process and opted to leave the band prior to the album's release.